Neural Multiscale Decomposition for Solving The Nonlinear Klein-Gordon Equation with Time Oscillation: Main Problem

+Near the Klein--Gordon characteristic band $k\approx\pm\varepsilon^{-2}$, temporal and mass terms may cancel.
+Away from this set, the coefficient can reach $O(\varepsilon^{-2})$ on high temporal frequencies.
+Thus the residual loss combines two difficult effects.
+Network sensitivity is exponentially small at the carrier scale.
+Residual weights are stiff for off-characteristic artifacts.
+A schematic contribution to the gradient at temporal frequency $k$ is

-where $F_{lj}$ is an $O(1)$ factor incorporating the smoothing effects of the nonlinear term and the spatial derivatives on this frequency band.
+Here $F_{lj}$ is an $O(1)$ factor.
+It incorporates smoothing from the nonlinearity and spatial derivatives on this band.

-As $\varepsilon \to 0$, the coefficient $\bigl| -\varepsilon^{2}k^{2} + \varepsilon^{-2} \bigr|$ grows like $O(\varepsilon^{-2})$, so the residual loss assigns very large nominal gradients to high temporal frequencies.
-At the same time, in the early stage of training, the network sensitivity at the same $k$ is exponentially suppressed by $\exp\!\left(-\frac{\pi |k|}{2|w_{j}|}\right)$.
-Consequently, for NKGE in the nonrelativistic limit regime, spectral bias is prone to break down. \cref{fig:sp_bias_comp} shows that, in the pronounced nonrelativistic limit regime ($\varepsilon = 0.1$), PINNs exhibit optimization stagnation and high-frequency drift in the presence of strong time oscillation.
+Consequently, training is dominated by a mismatch in the nonrelativistic limit regime.
+The solution contains high temporal frequencies, while the initialized network prefers low frequencies.
+The residual operator also penalizes off-characteristic high-frequency artifacts.
+This distinction is used later in the remainder-selection analysis.
+Figure~\ref{fig:sp_bias_comp} shows that, in the pronounced nonrelativistic limit regime ($\varepsilon = 0.1$), PINNs exhibit optimization stagnation and high-frequency drift in the presence of strong time oscillation.